Bank of America – shares correct following strong results amid broader market weakness

 For income-focused investors, the bank maintained its quarterly dividend at 0.26 USD per share, confirming its commitment to returning capital to its shareholders.

-For Q2 2025, Bank of America’s management did not provide a specific forecast.
-However, the bank expects net interest income to grow by 6-7% in 2025 and reach between 15.5 to 15.7 billion USD by Q4 2025, thereby reiterating the forecast outlined in the commentary to the Q4 2024 report.
+For Q2 2025, Bank of America’s management did not issue a specific forecast.
+However, the bank expects net interest income to grow by 6–7% in 2025 and to reach between 15.5 and 15.7 billion USD by Q4 2025, reiterating the guidance provided in the commentary to the Q4 2024 report.
 The primary driver of interest income was the consumer services sector.

-Bank of America Corporation Q2 2025 earnings report
+Bank of America Corporation Q2 2025 earnings results

-On 16 July, Bank of America published its earnings report for Q2 2025 (calendar year), covering the period ending 30 June.
-The key results are outlined below, compared with the same quarter last year:
+On 16 July, Bank of America released its Q2 2025 earnings report for the period ended 30 June.
+The key results are outlined below, compared with the same quarter a year earlier:

 • Revenue: 27.51 billion USD (+4%)